gnotaras/wordpress-add-meta-tags/readme.txt

 = There is no amount set in the donation form!
 How much should I donate? =

 The amount of the donation is totally up to you.
-You can think of it like this: Are you happy with the plugin and feel like buying me a cup of coffee for writing it and releasing it as Free software?
-If yes, then imagine buying me a cup of coffee at your favorite Cafe and <a href="http://bit.ly/HvUakt">make a donation</a> accordingly.
+You can think of it like this: Are you happy with the plugin?
+Do you think it makes your life easier or adds value to your web site?
+If this is a yes and, if you feel like showing your appreciation, you could imagine buying me a cup of coffee at your favorite Cafe and <a href="http://bit.ly/HvUakt">make a donation</a> accordingly.

 = My meta tags do not show up! =